Enterprise-CMCS/macpro-terraform-aws-jenkins/README.md

 Please feel free to open new issues for defects or enhancements.

+To contribute:
+- Fork this repository
+- Make changes in your fork
+- Open a pull request targetting this repository

-Merge requests are being accepted.
+Pull requests are being accepted.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->